Im-Rises/particle-system-webgl/README.md

 - stb (2.28)

 > **Note**
-> Due to the Emscripten new version (3.1.33), i needed to update the ImGui version from 1.84.3 to 1.88.4.
+> Due to the Emscripten new version (3.1.33), I needed to update the ImGui version from 1.84.3 to 1.88.4.

 ## Building